robottwo/aicred/docs/architecture.md

-# GenAI KeyFinder Architecture
+# AICred Architecture

 ## Overview and Design Philosophy

-The GenAI KeyFinder is a cross-platform library designed to discover and extract GenAI API keys and provider configurations from user home directories.
+The AICred is a cross-platform library designed to discover and extract GenAI API keys and provider configurations from user home directories.
 The architecture emphasizes extensibility, security, and cross-platform compatibility through a plugin-based design.

 ### Core Design Principles